srynsh/SWE/SRS.md

 - Integration with third-party payment gateways for secure transaction processing.
 - Implementation of advanced analytics and reporting tools for auction performance analysis.
 - Expansion of recommendation systems to incorporate machine learning algorithms and collaborative filtering techniques.
-- Integration with social media platforms
+- Integration with social media platforms.
+- Add cryptocurrency payment options for anonymous transactions and auction participation.

 for enhanced user engagement and marketing opportunities.